sscovil/csv-to-sorttable/readme.txt

 `[csv src=http://example.com/myfile.csv disable=icons,images]`
 `[csv src=http://example.com/myfile.csv disable=all]`

-The first shortcode would just disable the plugin CSS; the second would disable both icons and images; and the third would disable all features.
-You can disable any combination using a comma-separated list.
+The first example would disable only the plugin CSS; the second would disable both the file-type icons and image links; and the third would disable all optional features.
+Disable any combination using a comma-separated list (no spaces!).

+= Table ID =

+Want to give your table a unique ID?
+Use the `id` shortcode attribute:

+`[csv src=http://example.com/myfile.csv id=my_data_table]`

+The above example would give the `<table>` element an `id` attribute of `my_data_table`.

 = Group Classes =

 Let's say you have a table with three columns: Item, Description and Type.
-You want all table rows of the same Type to have the same CSS class, so you can highlight them in different colors or modify them all at once with JavaScript.
+You want all table rows of the same Type to have the same class, so you can highlight them in different colors using CSS or modify them all at once with JavaScript.

-This can be done by assigning a column number to the `group` shortcode attribute, like this:
+This can be done by assigning a column number to the `group` shortcode attribute:

 `[csv src=http://example.com/myfile.csv group=3]`